 Cancer mortality refers to the number of deaths occurring during a specified time period (usually one year) for which the underlying cause of death is cancer.

 Prevalence of cancer refers to the number of people alive with a prior diagnosis of cancer at a given time.
-It is distinct from incidence (see above).
-The longest period for which it is possible to calculate prevalence using the available national data (from 1982 to 2010) is currently 29 years.
-This span is used to estimate the 'total' prevalence of cancer at the end of 2010, noting that people diagnosed with cancer before 1982 are not included.
+It is distinct from incidence, which is the number of new cancers diagnosed within a given period of time.
+The longest period for which it is possible to calculate prevalence using the available national data (from 1982 to 2012) is currently 31 years so this is used to provide an estimate of the ‘total’ prevalence of cancer as at the end of 2012, noting that people diagnosed with cancer before 1982 aren’t included.